Maggie’s Mini Morning Dose.

-HOUSTON — It's almost the weekend, Houston!
-Maggie Flecknoe brings you a Thursday jolt of the top trending headlines, weather updates and sports for August 10, 2017.
+HOUSTON -- Happy Monday morning, Houston!
+Maggie Flecknoe helps get your work week, and for some of you school week, started off right with this morning's top trending headlines, weather updates and more for August 14, 2017.

 Maggie’s Mini Morning Dose.